 To create and drive such a system requires a new innovative leadership imperative – the art of breaking through!

-Innovation coaching helps leaders facilitate breakthroughs.
+Leading and coaching innovation help leaders facilitate breakthroughs.

-We define this as someone who contributes the best of oneself, and generates the best from others, for the good of the whole – in the context of innovation and entrepreneurship to shape the new world.
+We define this as someone who contributes the best of oneself and generates the best from others, for the good of the whole – in the context of innovation and entrepreneurship to shape the new world.

-Our research suggests that there are seven key breakthrough capabilities and roles for successfully coaching and leading to shift consciousness, and to flow and flourish in an increasingly volatile, uncertain and complex world.
+Our research suggests that there are seven key breakthrough capabilities and roles for successfully coaching and leading to shift consciousness, and to flow and flourish in an increasingly volatile, uncertain, and complex world.

-1. Leader as value creator
+1. Leader as a value creator

-- Putting customers first by analyzing markets and behaviors to understand and empathize with their needs, problems and desires.
+- Putting customers first by analyzing markets and behaviors to understand and empathize with their needs, problems, and desires.